Japan eyes suspending state spending as money runs out

 Several ruling party and opposition lawmakers have suggested that Noda would probably wait out the stalemate until the current parliament session ends on September 8 and call a snap vote during an extra session in October to secure the deficit financing bill's passage.

-The term "fiscal cliff" is commonly associated with around $500 billion in expiring U.S. tax cuts and spending cuts that could kick in automatically next year, triggering a "significant recession", according to the Congressional Budget Office. ($1 = 78.5500 Japanese yen)
+The term "fiscal cliff" is commonly associated with around $500 billion (316 billion pounds) in expiring U.S. tax cuts and spending cuts that could kick in automatically next year, triggering a "significant recession", according to the Congressional Budget Office.